-At March 31, 2022, we had \$3.3 million in federal research credits that begin to expire in 2031 and \$1.5 million in state tax credits that begin to expire in 2023.
-We had \$16.0 million of federal net operating loss carryforwards at March 31, 2022 that do not expire as a result of recent tax law changes.
-We also had \$9.9 million of state net operating loss carryforwards at March 31, 2022 that begin to expire in 2031.
+At March 31, 2023, we had \$3.7 million in federal research credits that begin to expire in 2031 and \$1.4 million in state tax credits that begin to expire in 2023.
+We had \$23.5 million of federal net operating loss carryforwards at March 31, 2023 that do not expire as a result of recent tax law changes.
+We also had \$16.4 million of state net operating loss carryforwards at March 31, 2023 that begin to expire in 2031.

 In assessing the realizability of our deferred tax assets, we review all available positive and negative evidence, including reversal of deferred tax liabilities, potential carrybacks, projected future taxable income, tax planning strategies and recent financial performance.
-As the Company has sustained a cumulative pre-tax loss over the trailing three years, we considered it appropriate to maintain valuation allowances of \$14.6 million and \$12.3 million against our deferred tax assets at March 31, 2022 and 2021, respectively.
+As the Company has sustained a cumulative pre-tax loss over the trailing three years, we considered it appropriate to maintain valuation allowances of \$18.7 million and \$14.9 million against our deferred tax assets at March 31, 2023 and 2022, respectively.
 We intend to continue maintaining a full valuation allowance on our deferred tax assets until there is sufficient evidence to support the reversal of all or some portion of these allowances.
-However, given our current earnings and anticipated future earnings, we believe that there is a reasonable possibility that within the next 12 months, sufficient positive evidence may become available to allow us to reach a conclusion that a significant portion of the valuation allowance will no longer be needed.
+Due to the magnitude of the impact of supply chain issues occurring during Fiscal 2023 and the addition to cumulative pre-tax loss, we currently cannot estimate when sufficient positive evidence may become available to allow us to reach a conclusion that any portion of the valuation allowance will no longer be needed.
 Release of the valuation allowance would result in the recognition of certain deferred tax assets and a decrease to income tax expense for the period the release is recorded.
-However, the exact timing and amount of the valuation allowance release are subject to change on the basis of the level of profitability that we are able to actually achieve.
+However, the exact timing and amount of the valuation allowance release are subject to the level of profitability that we are able to actually achieve.

 On March 27, 2020, the CARES Act was enacted in response to the Pandemic.
 The CARES Act contains numerous income tax provisions, such as relaxing limitations on the deductibility of interest and the use of net operating losses arising in taxable years beginning after December 31, 2017.
-The income tax provisions of the CARES Act had an immaterial impact on our current taxes, deferred taxes, and uncertain tax positions of the Company in the year ended March 31, 2022.
+The income tax provisions of the CARES Act had an immaterial impact on our current taxes, deferred taxes, and uncertain tax positions of the Company in the year ended March 31, 2023.
 The CARES Act also allows for the deferral of payroll taxes, as well as the immediate refund of federal Alternative Minimum Tax credits, which had previously been made refundable over a period of four years by the Tax Cuts and Jobs Act of 2017.
-The Company is utilizing the provision of the CARES Act allowing for the deferral of payroll taxes as of March 31, 2022.
+As of March 31, 2023, the Company had repaid all amounts deferred under the CARES Act.